Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ####Note about Python 3.3+
 If installing for Python 3.3+, then simply use the python3 equivalents for the python dependencies.
-For example, on Ubuntu:
+For example, on Ubuntu/Debian:

 ```
 apt-get update && apt-get install -y build-essential libssl-dev libffi-dev libpython3-dev python3-dev
 ```

-would install the proper dependencies.
+would install the proper dependencies for python3.

+####Data Movement Support
+Batch Shipyard contains native support for moving files locally accessible at the point of script execution.
+In order to take advantage of this functionality, the following programs must be installed:

+1. An SSH client that provides `scp`.
+OpenSSH with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) can be used on the client side to further accelerate `scp` to Azure Batch compute nodes where `hpn_server_swap` has been set to `true` in the `pool_specification`.
+2. `rsync` if `rsync` functionality is needed.
+3. [blobxfer](https://github.com/Azure/blobxfer) if transfering to Azure
+storage.

 ## Installation
 Simply clone the repository: